zhaoshuoxp/PySeq/README.md

 * peaks.cond2_reads
    ...

-The output can be ploted by [lineplot.R](https://github.com/zhaoshuoxp/Rplots-NGS#lineplotr)
+The output can be plotted by [lineplot.R](https://github.com/zhaoshuoxp/Rplots-NGS#lineplotr)